Experience Autumn in PA’s Countryside

 From corn mazes to fall festivals to leaf peeping, our region offers classic fall fun for the entire family.
 Experience harvest time at our local farms, where you can pick pumpkins and drink apple cider right from the source.
 For the best views, look no further than our countless trails, parks, and public lands.
 And if scenic drives are more your style, get off the beaten path and take a rambling road trip through the country.

-Gather the family, bundle up in your coziest flannel, and check out these autumn activities in Sullivan, Susquehanna, and Wyoming counties.
+Gather the family, bundle up in your coziest flannel, and check out these autumn activities in Northeast Pennsylvania’s countryside.

 Admire the Fall Foliage